mookiedog/umod4-PCB/README.md

 ### Design For Manufacture

-This project uses a bare RP2040 chip, which is too difficult for me to place by hand for my [home-brew reflow](https://github.com/mookiedog/Reflow) process.
-So instead, this design is set up for fabrication at JCLPCB.com.
-The parts on the BOM are chosen from JCLPCB's parts supplier LSCS.com.
-I stayed away from oddball parts and only selected components that seemed to be extremely well-stocked at LCSC.
-Even so, stocks flutuate and parts come and go.
-Nonetheless, this project has proven its ability to go through the entire JCLPCB/LCSC process and deliver PCBs loaded with parts that function as designed.
+This project uses a bare RP2040 chip, which is too difficult for me to place by hand for reflowing the board using my [home-brew reflow](https://github.com/mookiedog/Reflow) process.
+Instead, this design is set up from the get-go for fabrication at JLCPCB.com.
+Where possible, the BOM parts were chosen from JLCPCB's "basic" component list to avoid the fee for using an "extended" component.
+Even so, stocks of "basic" parts fluctuate and components become obsolete, so the BOM might change with time.

+The initial version of the design has proven it can go end-to-end through the entire JCLPCB fabrication process where the resulting boards function as designed.

 ## Design Tool Choice

 I know this will be a problem for some, but the project is currently written using Cadsoft Eagle.
 It's because I've used Eagle for the last bazillion years.
 I am still using an old version of Eagle (V7.6) that I own outright.
 These days, you are forced to forced to buy new versions of Eagle on a monthly subscription basis.
 That doesn't work for me, because I make no money off this stuff and can't afford the subscription fees.
 Too bad, I like Eagle.

-Anyway, I realize that at some point it would be worth switching over to something like KiCad.
+Anyway, I realize that at some point it would be worth switching the design over to something like KiCad to make it more accessible to the open source community.

 Someday.